learn-co-curriculum/dsc-polynomial-regression-v2-5/README.md

 ## An example with one predictor

-The data sety "yields.csv", with just 21 cases, contains measurements of the yields from an experiment done at six different levels of temperature in degrees Fahrenheit.
+The data set "yields.csv", with just 21 cases, contains measurements of the yields from an experiment done at six different levels of temperature in degrees Fahrenheit.
 Let's plot them.

 ```python